Updated January 12, 2023

 The Maldives and all-inclusive are a match made in heaven.
 You’ve come for all-out luxury and the sense of seclusion, after all, and many of the country’s atolls are designed to give you just that.

 It pays to do your research when booking a holiday here.
 As some islands host just one hotel, some board tends to be included as standard here.
 On larger islands, it’s worth checking the dining options outside of the resort.
-Usually, though, you’ll find going all-inclusive offers the best value-for-money – and it helps in keeping your holiday planning hassle free.
+Usually, though, you’ll find going all-inclusive offers the best value-for-money – and it helps to keep your holiday planning hassle free.

 For an all-inclusive package holiday, neighbouring resorts Punta Cana and Bavaro are your best bets.
 Options range from sprawling luxury hotels with watersports included, to adults-only stays where holidays revolve around swim-up bars and Bali beds.
 For families with little ones, try the Nickelodeon-themed hotel in Uvero Alto – it’s even got an on-site waterpark.